-Every translation has the following::
+Every translation of WordPress has the following:

 A local homepage (we call it a “Rosetta” site), which consists of

 a landing page

 download section, where people can download all the releases of your translation;

 An automatic update feature for all WordPress sites in your language.
 This means that every time a new version of your translation is released, its users are offered an upgrade in their dashboards.

 To contribute to a current translation or to start a new translation, you need a few skills:

 You need to be bilingual – fluent in both written English and the language(s) you will be translating into.
 Casual knowledge of either one will make translating difficult for you, and can make result in a localization that is confusing.

-- You need to be familiar with PHP, because occasionally you will need to read through the WordPress code to figure out the best way to translate messages.
+It will help if you are familiar with PHP, because occasionally you will need to read through the WordPress code to figure out the best way to translate messages in context.